Buying things from Amazon couldn’t be easier, but what about returning them?

 Some items are returnable only under more restrictive terms than most items.
 For example, they might have a shorter return window or the return process might require extra steps.
 Examples of these items include:

 - E-books from the Kindle Store: This type of digital product can be returned within seven days of purchase.
-Kindle books that you receive as a gift can be exchanged for an Amazon gift card, but only before you accept them.
-For more information, visit Amazon’s “Return Kindle Books” webpage.
+For more information, visit Amazon’s Kindle books return page.

-- Collectible coins: You can return collectible coins if you contact the seller within 14 days of receipt and the return is postmarked within 30 days of receipt.
+- Collectible coins: You can return collectible coins if you contact the seller within 14 days of receipt and the return is postmarked within 30 days of receiving the item.
 Also, the coins must not have been damaged after receipt and must be returned in their original packaging and with any supporting documentation.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.